AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 There is no CFG lock available in BIOS (it's inside engineering menu), and usual ways of switching it (modified GRUB, RU) **do not work**.
 Reportedly, the only way to toggle it or enable engineering menu is through direct BIOS write, with programmer clip and all, with corresponding dangers (doing that breaks TPM, among other things).

 Surprisingly, system boots just fine with AppleXcpmCfgLock quirk disabled.
 Either something is wrong with ControlMsrE2 utility, or there is some peculiarity with Thinkpad firmware.
 There are similar reports about T490, see [acidanthera/bugtracker#2355](https://github.com/acidanthera/bugtracker/issues/2355).
-I didn't notice any system stability with this quirk off, but YMMV.
-AppleCpuPmCfgLock is not required on modern macOS.
+I didn't notice any system stability issues with this quirk disabled, but YMMV.
+AppleCpuPmCfgLock is not required on modern macOS at all.

-There is no DVMT Prealloc setting (it's inside engineering menu along with CFG Lock), but fortunately it's already 64Mb by default, enough for framebuffer.
+There is no DVMT Prealloc setting (rather, it's inside engineering menu along with CFG Lock), but fortunately it's already 64Mb by default, enough for framebuffer.

 According to one source, setting Thunderbolt / BIOS Assist mode *Enabled* results in Thunderbolt hotplug not working but decreased battery consumption.